burlachenkok/exploring-python3/python3-note.md

 print(even_squares)
 ```

 Also, in Python, there is a syntax for Dictionary comprehension.
-These are similar to list comprehensions, but allow you to easily construct dictionaries.
+These are similar to list comprehensions but allow you to easily construct dictionaries.
 For example:

 ```python
 nums = [0, 1, 2, 3, 4]